- Chart

 - Goldman Sachs Asset Management Official Website

-- Financial Data Aggregators (e.g., Morningstar, Bloomberg - for illustrative performance data)
+- Financial Data Providers (e.g., ETF.com, Morningstar, Bloomberg)

 Disclaimers:

-This JSON output is for informational purposes only and does not constitute investment advice.
-Performance data is illustrative and subject to change.
-Investors should conduct their own due diligence and consult with a qualified financial advisor before making investment decisions.
-Market share data is an approximation and may vary depending on the source and methodology.
+The information provided is for informational purposes only and does not constitute investment advice.
+Past performance is not indicative of future results.
+Investors should consult with a qualified financial advisor before making any investment decisions.
+Market share data and AUM are subject to change.

 AI Summarization is directionally correct and might not be accurate.